jojomani/bot-repo-script/README.md

 **6th Step** – **VERY IMPORTANT** - GitHub has discontinued password authentication to the API.
 You must now authenticate to the GitHub API using an API token.
 For more info visit: https://developer.github.com/v3/auth/#working-with-two-factor-authentication

 To create a token, head to your GitHub Developer settings.
 You will see an option for **Personal access tokens**.
-Geneerate a new token from there and make sure to copy it and save it as you will need it when running the bot script.
+Generate a new token from there and make sure to copy it and save it as you will need it when running the bot script.

 **7th Step** – Now let’s run this script!
 In your terminal window, type: